Neurodivergent Adults in St. Louis: Support After Diagnosis, Creative Spaces, Community & Resources

 Be sure to check out all of our creative chronicles!

-If you'd like to see drawings made with oil pastel and other media, you can find some of my art and creations at Redbubble and Gumroad!
+If you'd like to see examples of my work, you can find some of my art and creations at Redbubble and Gumroad!

 Looking to learn more about my recent journey?